hhokka/dev-academy-2022-fall-exercise/README.md

     POST http://localhost:3001/api/bikeStations/reset

 ## TODO
 - Because MongoDB's quota is too small to load all the data, the application can load only one dataset.
-It would be good to have a paid subscription of MongoDB witch a larger quota.
+It would be good to have a paid subscription of MongoDB with a larger quota.
 Application also validates only one of the datasets.

 ## Record of working hours